lpmi-13/minimalPairGenerator/README.md

 # minimalPairGenerator
 this takes in an audio transcript and the audio and outputs audio files of the minimal pairs

+## background - what are minimal pairs?

+TL;DR - two words with only one meaningful sound difference (these differences can vary between different languages).
+This becomes very obvious once the usual written form of a language is converted into [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), which has the benefit of representing one unique sound with one unique symbol.
+So for language learners from a background of fewer vowel phonemes than English (eg, Spanish), some vowels sound the same to them, and are very difficult to distinguish in conversation.

+examples:

+- peach / pitch
+  pit͡ʃ  / pɪt͡ʃ

+- breath / bread
+  bɹɛθ / bɹɛd

+- peer / fear
+  pɪɹ  / fɪɹ

+...for a bit less of an overview, [this paper](https://journals.equinoxpub.com/index.php/CALICO/article/viewFile/22985/18991) outlines why practicing minimal pairs can be beneficial in the context of second language acquisition, and specifically describes a method involving learners listening to minimal pairs spoken by multiple different speakers.

+## why automate it?

+The only current applications (that I'm aware of) rely on actual humans to record themselves saying these minimal pairs and submitting them to the system.
+This has obvious disadvantages in terms of scalability, since even the kind souls dedicated enough to submit their own voice recordings probably don't have a very large amount of time to devote to the task.

+Fortunately, automatic speech recognition (while still not great), is good enough for us to use in force alignment, which outputs the time-stamp location of every word in an audio stream (It can actually output time stamps for every phoneme, but we don't need that level of detail here).

+Based on the list of minimal pairs present in the video (which we calculate from the transcript), we can then use the force alignment time-stamps to pull out just the audio that has each half of each minimal pair and save those to separate audio files.

+At the end of the process, we concatenate all the audio for all the speakers for one particular minimal pair, and with enough input data (I'm aiming for 800 audio/transcript pairs), we should have a fair amount of variation in speakers/accents for a large number of minimal pairs.

 ## to run
 `bash generate.sh`